 Lisa Marie Lulis, soprano, is originally from Chicago, and holds a BFA in Theatre with Minors in Music and Dance from Millikin University, a BA in Music Education (K-12, Vocal) from Northeastern Illinois University, and she completed studies in Music Composition at Colombia College of Chicago.
-She has had 18 years of dance training (ballet/pointe, tap, and jazz), 22 years of piano study (classical and jazz), and is self-taught on the organ and ukulele.
+She has had 18 years of dance training, 22 years of piano study (classical and jazz), and is self-taught on the organ and ukulele.

-In the US, she taught piano and group classes in music and theatre at Old Town School of Folk Music (Chicago), followed by another 4 years with the Chicago Board of Education at Carl Schurz High School as an Academy music teacher and choral director.
-Lisa spent 5 years touring with the Lira Ensemble of Chicago (specializing in the preservation of Polish music and dance), as well as performing such repertoire as Despina (Cosi fan tutte), Zerlina (Don Giovanni), Cherubino (Le nozze di Figaro), Octavian (Der Rosenkavalier), and Der Komponist (Ariadne auf Naxos) with N.O.V.A Tours and CandleOpera, two organisations promoting the talents of young artists.
+In the US, she taught at Old Town School of Folk Music as well as with the Chicago Board of Education at Carl Schurz High School.
+Lisa spent 5 years touring with the Lira Ensemble of Chicago (specializing in the preservation of Polish music and dance) in addition to performing such repertoire as Despina (Cosi fan tutte), Zerlina (Don Giovanni), Cherubino (Le nozze di Figaro), Octavian (Der Rosenkavalier), and Der Komponist (Ariadne auf Naxos) with N.O.V.A Tours and CandleOpera, two organisations promoting the talents of young artists.

 Establishing herself in Switzerland, Lisa then gave concerts in Switzerland, France, Italy, Germany, Russia, and the U.K., and was often invited to sing as a soloist for choral and opera productions alike.
 In recent years, her stage performances have included Pamina (Die Zauberflöte), Fiordiligi (Cosi fan tutte), Nina (Giovedi grasso by Donizetti), Lucy (The Telephone by Menotti), Lauretta (Gianni Schicci), Gilda (Rigoletto), and Micaela (Carmen).